Tello vs. T-Mobile

 Tello’s limited data plans

 While T-Mobile specializes in unlimited data plans, Tello has taken another tack.
-It offers nine different plans for those who don’t need unlimited data, ranging in price from $8 to $24 a month.
+It offers more than 10 different plans for those who don’t need unlimited data, ranging in price from $5 to $25 a month.
 Take a look.

 Tello limited data plans